DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

       // let output: string
 ```

-Notice that we didn’t have to explicitly pass the type in the angle brackets (`<>`); the compiler just looked at the value `"myString"`, and set `Type` to its type.
+Notice that we didn't have to explicitly pass the type in the angle brackets (`<>`); the compiler just looked at the value `"myString"`, and set `Type` to its type.
 While type argument inference can be a helpful tool to keep code shorter and more readable, you may need to explicitly pass in the type arguments as we did in the previous example when the compiler fails to infer the type, as may happen in more complex examples.

 ## Working with Generic Type Variables

-When you begin to use generics, you’ll notice that when you create generic functions like `identity`, the compiler will enforce that you use any generically typed parameters in the body of the function correctly.
+When you begin to use generics, you'll notice that when you create generic functions like `identity`, the compiler will enforce that you use any generically typed parameters in the body of the function correctly.
 That is, that you actually treat these parameters as if they could be any and all types.

-Let’s take our `identity` function from earlier:
+Let's take our `identity` function from earlier:

 ```ts
 function identity<Type>(arg: Type): Type {